• Share this on:

 Tips:

-What is the most interesting channel for you?
+What are the most interesting channels for you?

-Wholesale importers are the main channel between exporters in developing countries and European retailers.
-They are interesting if you want to develop a long-term relationship and they usually have good knowledge of the European market.
-They can provide you with valuable information and guidance on European market preferences and will normally provide you with design input.
+Importers/wholesalers are the main channel between exporters in developing countries and European retailers.
+They are interesting if you would like to develop a long-term relationship.
+Because these importers usually know the European market well, they can provide you with valuable information and guidance on market preferences.
+They generally prefer Free on Board (FOB) or Free Carrier (FCA) Incoterms.

-However, as the market is becoming more and more competitive, large retailers are increasingly importing for themselves instead of through European wholesale importers.
-The obvious advantages are cutting out the margins of the wholesaler and reducing delivery time to the market.
-In the lower-end market segments, the self-importing retailers might want to drive a much harder bargain with you.
-However, in the higher mid-end segment, which offers you the most opportunities, price is less of an issue.
+Large retailers are increasingly importing for themselves instead of through importers/wholesalers.
+The obvious advantages include eliminating the margins of the wholesaler and reducing delivery time to the market.
+In the lower-end market segments, self-importing retailers might want to drive a much harder bargain with you, in order to keep prices as low as possible.
+Because prices are somewhat less sensitive in the middle to high-end segments, however, they are likely to offer the most opportunities.

-Smaller, independent European retailers continue to purchase mainly from domestic wholesalers/importers.
-As in other European market sectors (such as food or clothing), independent HDHT retailers struggle to compete with retail chains.
-They need to stand out on value-added service, as well as specialised offers and authenticity.
-They typically prefer small order quantities per item, small total order volumes and delivery to their doorstep, with a limited likelihood of repeat orders.
-You need to calculate if this is cost-effective for you.
+Smaller, independent retailers continue to buy mainly from domestic importers/wholesalers.
+As is the case in other sectors, however, independent HDHT retailers struggle to compete with retail chains.
+They have to differentiate on value-added service, specialised offers and authenticity.
+One interesting way for them to do so is by buying directly from producers in developing countries.
+They typically prefer to order small quantities of each item, along with small total order volumes and delivery to their doorstep using Delivered Duty Paid (DDP) or Delivery At Place (DAP).
+Repeat orders are less likely.

-The trend of direct sourcing is expected to continue in future and may create more opportunities for you.
-The pool of buyers may increase if more retailers become importers, possibly resulting in an improvement of your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some of the importers/wholesalers, who first need to show samples to their retailers before exporters receive their orders.
+The trend of direct sourcing is expected to continue and may create more opportunities for you.
+The pool of buyers will grow as more retailers become importers, and this could improve your bargaining position.
+Importing retailers order for their own shops and can therefore place orders much more quickly than some importers/wholesalers, who may need to show samples to their retailers before ordering.
+You should calculate whether trading directly with smaller retailers would be cost-effective for you.

 Tips:

 • Relate your offer and terms to the targeted retailer (large/small).
-Ask your existing buyers how they operate if you are unsure.
-The better informed you are about this aspect, the better you will be able to set prices.
+If you are uncertain, ask your existing buyers how they operate.
+The better informed you are, the better you will be able to set prices.

-3. What competition do you face on the European salad set market?
+3. What competition do you face on the European market for salad sets?

-However, you should be aware that in the European market, countries have different roles.
-You can make a rough distinction between countries that are mainly importers and countries that are mainly manufacturers.
-In general, Western European countries are mainly re-exporters.
-Most Western European importers not only sell their imported products in their own country, but also distribute them across Europe.
+European countries have different roles in the HDHT market.
+Some are mainly importers and others are mainly manufacturers.
+Western European countries are mainly importers.
+Most Western European importers are re-exporters.
+They do not just sell their products in their own countries, but distribute them across the continent.

 Which countries are you competing with?

-Poland is strengthens its position as a regional supplier
+Poland keeps its position as a regional supplier

-The country’s strength is its geographical proximity to the Western European market, allowing suppliers to offer short delivery times.
-Compared to Western Europe, labour in Poland is relatively affordable.
-Suppliers have a good understanding of the European consumer and have well-established and efficient production lines.
-In addition, products ‘Made in Europe’ are increasingly popular.
+As an Eastern European country, Poland benefits from its proximity to the Western European market, which allows suppliers to offer short delivery times.
+At the same time, labour is relatively affordable compared to Western Europe.
+Suppliers have a good understanding of European consumers and have efficient, well-established production lines.
+In addition, products that are ‘Made in Europe’ are increasingly popular.

-Like Poland, Turkey has the advantage of being located close to the European market.
-The country still has to find its footing in the salad set market, and to discover whether its positioning should be on price/volume or more on design value.
-To compete with Turkey, a relative newcomer, you should focus on your own unique strengths and occupy the right niches before others do.
+The country is still trying to find its place in the market for salad sets and discovering whether its positioning should emphasise price/volume or on design value.
+To compete with this relative newcomer, you should focus on your own unique strengths and occupy the right niches before others do.

 Thailand is a traditional mid-market supplier